Skip to content

 Setting up Skills

-The skills that you set up here are displayed in your talent profile.
+The skills that you set up here can be displayed in your talent profile.

-The total number of Skills, Levels and Fields that you can add is dependent on your licence.
-By default, you can configure up to 10 skill types, with each type supporting a limit of 250 skills with up to 5 levels and 3 fields.
-A counter displays the total number available and used.
-The buttons to add (and duplicate) skills will be disabled after the limit is reached.
+The total number of Skills that you can add is dependent on your licence.
+By default, you can configure up to 5000 Skills.
+A counter displays the total number of skills available and used.
+The buttons to add Skills will be disabled after the limit is reached.
 A warning will be displayed when you are close to your licence's permitted limit.
 You may contact us to increase your limit.

 Skill Types

-• Skills are organised and displayed as Skill Types
+• Skills are organised and displayed as Skill Categories and Subcategories

-• Each Skill Type has a list of associated skills
+• Each Skill Category has a Subcategory and a list of associated skills

-• Skill Type: Languages Skills: German, French or Italian
+• Skill Category: Languages Subcategory: European Languages Skills: German, French or Italian

 Tags